 - A letter from the investment advisor to the CIO certifying that it has found nothing in the due diligence process which materially and adversely impacts its investment recommendation.
 If the investment advisor's due diligence discovers any new matters that would have a material and adverse effect on the property or the fund, then such new matters will be subject to review and approval by the Board. - The letter shall include a copy of all third party reports. - The letter shall include a representation by the investment advisor that there are no adverse environmental matters that were not previously disclosed to the Board, other than those described in the initial report that was presented to the Board for review and approval.
-If there are any new environmental matters that would have an adverse effect on the property or the fund, then such new matters will be subject to review and approval by the Board. - The letter shall also include a representation by the investment advisor that to the investment advisor's best knowledge, the projected IRR of the property will equal or exceed 50 basis points less than the projected IRR that was previously approved by the Board.
-If the projected IRR will not equal or exceed 50 basis points less than the projected IRR that was previously approved by the Board, then such new projected IRR will be subject to review and approval by the Board. - A letter from the Fund's SMA Manager to the CIO certifying that the appraised value of the property is not less than 95% of the final purchase price.
-If the appraisal does not equal or exceed 95% of the final purchase price, then the transaction will be subject to review and approval by the Board.
-Per the Real Estate Consultant's cover memo, this appraisal requirement will be discussed with the Board and revised according to Board direction should the Board elect a change.
+If there are any new environmental matters that would have an adverse effect on the property or the fund, then such new matters will be subject to review and approval by the Board. - The letter shall also include a representation by the investment advisor that to the investment advisor's best knowledge, the projected IRR of the property will equal or exceed 50 BP less than the projected IRR that was previously approved by the Board.
+If the projected IRR will not equal or exceed 50 BP less than the projected IRR that was previously approved by the Board, then such new projected IRR will be subject to review and approval by the Board. - A letter from the Fund's real estate consultant to the CIO certifying that the appraised value of the property is not less than 95% of the final purchase price.
+If the appraisal does not equal or exceed 95% of the final purchase price, then the transaction will be subject to review and approval by the Board. - A letter from the Fund's real estate consultant to the CIO with a positive written recommendation to proceed with the transaction.
+If the Fund's real estate consultant does not recommend the transaction, then the transaction will be subject to review and approval by the Board.

-- A letter from the Fund's real estate consultant to the CIO with a positive written recommendation to proceed with he transaction.
-If the Fund's real estate consultant does not recommend the transaction, then the transaction will be subject to review and approval by the Board. - A letter from the CIO to the investment adviser (copy to the Board) stating that the requirements in Step 2 have been satisfied.
+A letter from the CIO to the investment adviser (copy to the Board) stating that the requirements in Step 2 have been satisfied.
 If the CIO does not state in writing that the requirements in Step 2 have been satisfied, then the transaction will be subject to review and approval by the Board.